Earth contains an astonishing diversity of ecosystems. The interdependence of these biomes sustain the planet as a whole.

-Watch a video on geography and climate.
+Watch this video on geography and climate.

 Did you know that a relatively small number of countries (17) have less than 10% of the global surface, but support more than 70% of the biological diversity on earth?
 These countries rich in biological diversity and associated traditional knowledge have formed a group known as the Like Minded Megadiverse Countries (LMMC).
 Read more about LMMC.